OrhanKupusoglu/bazelize-maven-plugin/README.md

 ### Script

-Using [heredoc](https://en.wikipedia.org/wiki/Here_document) a simple shell script to call the goals can easily be prepared at target project's root:
+Using [heredoc](https://en.wikipedia.org/wiki/Here_document) a simple shell script to call the goals can easily be prepared at target project's root.

+For an example, please refer to the [Quicksort](https://github.com/OrhanKupusoglu/quicksort-duplicates) repository.

 ```
 $ cat << 'EOF' > bazelize.sh